 Data sources and methodology

-The target population consists of all establishments classified to Specialized Design Services industry (5414) according to the North American Industry Classification System (NAICS) 2017 during the reference year.
-This industry comprises establishments primarily engaged in interior design services (54141), industrial design services (54142), graphic design services (54143) and other specialized design services (54149).
+The target population consists of all establishments classified to the code 5414 - Specialized design services according to the North American Industry Classification System (NAICS) 2017 during the reference year.
+This industry comprises establishments primarily engaged in the following services: 54141 - Interior design services; 54142 - Industrial design services; 54143 - Graphic design services; 54149 - Other specialized design services.

 The survey questionnaire contains generic modules designed to cover several service industries.
 These include revenue and expense modules.

 In order to reduce response burden, most of the firms receive a characteristic questionnaire (shortened version) that is industry-specific which does not include the revenue and expense modules.
 This shortened version is designed to collect both financial and non-financial characteristics, while revenue and expense data are extracted from administrative files.

 This is a sample survey with a cross-sectional design.

 The Business Register is a repository of information reflecting the Canadian business population and exists primarily for the purpose of supplying frames for all economic surveys in Statistics Canada.
 It is designed to provide a means of coordinating the coverage of business surveys and of achieving consistent classification of statistical reporting units.
 It also serves as a data source for the compilation of business demographic information.

 The major sources of information for the Business Register are updates from the Statistics Canada survey program and from Canada Revenue Agency's (CRA) Business Number account files.
 This CRA administrative data source allows for the creation of a universe of all business entities.

 The sampling unit is the enterprise, as defined on the Business Register.